microsoft/Clandestino/README.md

 This is the repository for CLANDESTINO, the Spanish toxic language dataset.
 Spanish is spoken by almost half a billion people in over 40 countries as a first language.
 This makes toxic language detection challenging: blanket detection could cause erasure (a term offensive in one locale might not be offensive in another), but underblocking can cause harm and perpetuate stereotypes.

-Additionally, the phonetic nature of Spanish means that there are multiple ways to spell the same word--and statistical, text-only approaches fail to account for this.
+Additionally, the phonetic nature of Spanish means that there are multiple ways to spell the same word.
+Statistical, text-only approaches fail to account for this.
-Cultural nuances of the Hispanosphere also play an important role: the legacy of colonialism and imperialism means that offensiveness and toxicity are measured with a different bar than that of US-based speech.
-Furthermore, it would be inaccurate to consider all Spanish-speaking countries as a cultural monolith.
+Cultural nuances of the Hispanosphere also play an important role: the legacy of colonialism and imperialism means that offensiveness and toxicity are measured with a different bar than that of US-based speech; and it varies considerably over locales.
+Hence, it would be inaccurate to consider all Spanish-speaking countries as a cultural monolith.

 CLANDESTINO is a corpus designed for toxic-language detection, bearing in mind the points above.
 It is meant to also act as a seed for further data synthesization, and has the following features:
 - Native speaker annotation, spanning seven countries.